About Miracle Fruit

 Later in the 1970s the effort to commercialize the fruits abilities ended in a controversial failure, Robert Harvey a post graduate bio medical student in the 1960's had come across the fruit and decided to begin a company, in which miraculin was extracted from the berry with the purpose of being used as a food additive in commercial food and drink products.

 Miracle berry was later legalized to be used commercially in Japan, but accusations suggested that the project in the United States was sabotaged by the sugar industry to prevent loss of business.
 The FDA has denied that pressure was put on it by the sugar industry, but also refused to release any files on the subject.
-You can find a greater reading on the truth of Robert Harvey's story on this BBC UK news report here.
+You can find a greater reading on the background and story of Robert Harvey's story on this BBC UK news report here.

 The Miracle Fruit now has a status in the United States where it can be grown, sold and consumed freely, however it cannot yet be used in food and drink products like Harvey had envisioned.
 Unfortunately, At the time even with the big investors on board, in the 1970's his company was unable to have the capital to pursue the years of funding for testing and research to prove the safety of miraculin, and subsequently the endeavor folded.